mui/mui-x/docs/src/pages/components/data-grid/getting-started/getting-started.md

 ### License key installation

-Once you purchase a license, you receive a license key.
+Once you purchase a license, you'll receive a license key.
 This key should be provided to the enterprise package to remove the watermark and the warnings in the console.